May 1, 2016

 What are the symptoms associated with gallbladder pain?

-Gallbladder pain may vary; many people with gallstones never experience pain.
+Gallbladder pain may vary or feel different depending on the cause.
+Many people with gallstones never experience pain.
 However, there are some variations in gallbladder pain that help the doctor to make a diagnosis.

-- Biliary colic (intermittent duct blockage): Sudden and rapidly increasing pain (ache or pressure) in the right upper abdomen or epigastric area; some people will have pain radiating to the right shoulder and/or also develop nausea and vomiting.
+- Biliary colic (intermittent duct blockage): Sudden and rapidly increasing pain (ache or pressure) in the right upper abdomen or epigastric area; some people will have pain radiating to the right shoulder (or back pain in the tip of the scapula) and/or also develop nausea and vomiting.
 The pain usually subsides in about 1 to 5 hours although a mild ache may persist for about a day.